Brian Anderson Player Props: Brewers vs. Orioles

 Orioles Pitching Rankings

-- The pitching staff for the Orioles has a collective 9.2 K/9, the seventh-best in MLB.
+- The 9.3 strikeouts per nine innings compiled by the Orioles pitching staff ranks seventh in MLB.

-- The Orioles' 4.19 team ERA ranks 15th among all MLB pitching staffs.
+- The Orioles have the 15th-ranked team ERA among all league pitching staffs (4.17).

-- Orioles pitchers combine to rank 18th in baseball in home runs surrendered (69 total, 1.2 per game).
+- Orioles pitchers combine to allow 69 total home runs at a rate of 1.2 per game (to rank 18th in baseball).

-- Gibson (7-3) takes the mound for the Orioles in his 13th start of the season.
-He's put together a 3.89 ERA in 71 2/3 innings pitched, with 47 strikeouts.
+- Kremer (6-2) takes the mound for the Orioles in his 13th start of the season.
+He's put together a 4.43 ERA in 65 2/3 innings pitched, with 54 strikeouts.

-- The righty's last time out was on Tuesday against the Cleveland Guardians, when he threw 5 2/3 innings, surrendering three earned runs while allowing seven hits.
+- His most recent appearance was on Saturday against the San Francisco Giants, when the right-hander threw six innings, surrendering two earned runs while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.